itsleeds/openraildata/README.md

 - [OpenRailwayMap](https://www.openrailwaymap.org/) - Visualisation of
   global railway data based on OpenStreetMap.

-A map from the final link above is shown below, which shows the disused “Midland Railway” line from Hay to Hereford.
+A map from the UK OSGB 1888 Map Tiles is shown below, which shows the disused “Midland Railway” line from Hay to Hereford.

 ![](images/clipboard.png)